mjahan11/HR-Employee-Attrition-Analysis-/README.md

 ## Project Overview

-This project delivers an end-to-end analysis of customer shopping behavior, transforming raw retail data into meaningful and actionable insights.
-The primary objective is to identify purchasing patterns, evaluate the effectiveness of discounts, and segment customers based on their behavior.
+This project focuses on identifying the underlying factors that contribute to employee turnover (attrition) within an organization.
+By analyzing a dataset of 1,480 employees, the study leverages SQL to uncover patterns related to compensation, work-life balance, and career progression.
+The goal is to provide data-driven insights that help HR departments implement "Surgical Retention" strategies—targeting high-risk groups to reduce the multi-million dollar costs associated with recruitment and training.

 The project covers the complete data analytics lifecycle, including data cleaning and preprocessing using Python, in-depth exploratory and analytical queries using SQL, and the development of interactive dashboards in Power BI for clear and impactful visualization.